-The effective date of the Eastside area mineral resource estimate is December 30, 2019.
-The drilling analyses, database verification, and resource modeling were completed according to the guidelines specified by Canadian National Instrument 43-101 ("NI 43-101").
-Mr. Ristorcelli and Mr. Unger classify resources in order of increasing geological and quantitative confidence into Inferred, Indicated, and Measured categories to be in compliance with the "CIM Definition Standards - For Mineral Resources and Mineral Reserves" (2014) and therefore Canadian National Instrument 43-101.
+The effective date of the Eastside area mineral resource estimate is July 18, 2021.
+The effective date of the Castle area mineral resource estimate is May 21, 2021.
+Mr. Ristorcelli classifies resources in order of increasing geological and quantitative confidence into Inferred, Indicated, and Measured categories to be in compliance with the "CIM Definition Standards - For Mineral Resources and Mineral Reserves" (2014) and therefore Canadian National Instrument 43-101.
 CIM mineral resource definitions are given below, with CIM's explanatory material shown in italics: